UD-Math-Data-Science-1/notes/clustering/dbscan.md

 from sklearn.metrics import adjusted_rand_score
 adjusted_rand_score(y,y_hat)
 ```

-This is a relatively easy classification problem, but nevertheless this is good performance for a method that has no prior knowledge of the labels, or even how many classes there are.

 Let's take a look at some of the samples that were labeled as noise.